UrbanMachine/node_helpers/docs/about_template.md

 For example, if you enter your container via `docker/run` and save a file under `/robot/persistent/`, that file will be available the next time you run `docker/run`.
 It will also (by default) exist in your local machine under `.docker_volumes/ros-nodes/`.
 The `/robot/persistent` directory is intended for you, the developer, to use.
 So have at it!

+## `.gitattributes`

+The `.gitattributes` file is used to configure common binary file formats that are used in robots such that git uses Large File Storage (LFS) to store them.
+It also specified certain line endings so that docker support works on windows.